slskenfek/smartware-api/README.md

 ---

-## License
+📝 License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the LICENSE file for details.